Choosing the right metal roofing contractor is just one piece of the installation puzzle.

 - Surrounding landscape

-- All perimeters and “change of plain” such as transitions, valleys, backs and sides of chimneys, etc.
+- All perimeters and “change of plain” areas, such as transitions, valleys, chimneys, etc.

 - Note: Be sure to communicate previous issues, there might be residual damage to the roof deck or even the structure

-- Field measurement to determine the exact size of your roof.
+- A field measurement to determine the exact size of your roof.

-- Sitting down with the contractor to give you options of:
+- Sitting down with the contractor to discuss options for:

 - Metal material choices